BU-Data-Science-Association/Databases_Workshop2/README.md

 7. Open the link to port 5000 and try out the flask app

 - Note that Github Copilot is automatically installed and offers terrible suggestions.
-Gf this is a problem you can disable it in extensions
+If this is a problem you can disable it in extensions